-DarrasLaw’s experienced attorneys vigorously advocate for clients across the country to resolve disability insurance claims that have been wrongfully delayed or denied, potentially in bad faith.
+DarrasLaw’s experienced New York City Insurance bad faith lawyer vigorously advocates for clients across the country to resolve disability insurance claims that have been wrongfully delayed or denied, potentially in bad faith.
 The definition of bad faith behavior on the part of an insurer is largely a question of state insurance law.

 The legal concept of bad faith